demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 }
 ```

-The last step is returning the username of the User to let the caller of the `verifyUser` function to know that the user has been verified and greet the user with the username.
+The last step is returning the username of the User to let the caller of the `verifyUser` function know that the user has been verified and greet the user with the username.

 We already have a domain type `Username` to represent the username.
-But the type of the username that we retrieved from the database is `string`.
+But the type of the username that we retrieved from the database is a `string`.

 So, We need to convert it from `string` to `Username`.
 To do it we defined a static function on the `Username` type, `TryCreate`, which takes a `string` and returns `Result<Username, string>`.

-We could use this function here but let's ponder over the scenario.
+We could use this function here but before committing, let's ponder over the scenario.

 While creating the user we used the `TryCreate` function to validate and create the corresponding `Username` type.
-In case of any validation errors we populated the `Failure` part of the `Result` type with the appropriate error message of type `string`.
+In case of any validation errors, we populated the `Failure` part of the `Result` type with the appropriate error message of type `string`.

 Now, when we read the user from the database, ideally there shouldn't be any validation errors.
-But we can't gurentee this behaviour as the underlying the database table can be accessed and modified without using our validation pipeline.
+But we can't guarantee this behavior as the underlying the database table can be accessed and modified without using our validation pipeline.

 In case, if the validation fails, it should be treated as a fatal error!

-> We may not need this level of robustness but the objective here is to domenstrate how to build a strong system using F#.
+> We may not need this level of robustness, but the objective here is to demonstrate how to build a robust system using F#.

 So, the function that we need has to have the following signature